Preston12321/dynamic53/README.md

 # dynamic53 - Dynamic DNS for AWS Route 53

 A DNS update client that runs as a daemon and outputs structured logs.
-Comes with a tool to generative a restrictive identity-based IAM policy based on its configuration.
+Comes with a tool to generate a restrictive identity-based IAM policy based on its configuration.

 ## Installation